 Last Updated on July 21, 2022 by Victor Queiroz

-Working in Portugal as a freelancer is a way of legally residing in this country and enjoy all the benefits related to holding of a Residence Permit in Portugal, such as:
+Working in Portugal as a freelancer is a way of legally residing in this country and being able to enjoy all the benefits related to holding a Residence Permit in Portugal, such as:

 - Live in a safe country